 > Can a successful outcome always be predicted?

 It’s impossible for any medical practitioner to predict with certainty that neurotherapy training will be successful or not.
-For common conditions, experienced doctors can do a reasonable prediction of outcomes.
+For common conditions, Neurofeedback specialists can do a reasonable prediction of outcomes.
 After the first or second session, a doctor can presume the effectiveness of the therapy and might alter or modify the therapy.

 > Does Neurofeedback enhance performances and improves I.Q.?